-Children who have “a greater difficulty in learning than the majority of children of the same age” or who have behavioural difficulties or a disability are identified and the information about progress shared with parents.
+A child is classed as having 'special educational needs' if they have a greater difficulty in learning than the majority of children of the same age or those who have behavioural difficulties or a disability.

-The Special Educational Needs Co-ordinator (SENCO), Mrs Harding, is responsible for coordinating provision for children with SEND within the school.
+The Special Educational Needs and Disability Co-ordinator (SENCO), Mrs Harding, is responsible for coordinating provision for children with SEND within the school.
 Her role is to manage the arrangements for pupils with Special Educational Needs and Disabilities.
 Mrs Harding is a fully qualified class teacher with experience of teaching KS1 and KS2 in a variety of schools and has worked alongside children with many different needs.
-She holds the National SENCO Award.
-She is fully supported in her role by the school’s Senior Management Team (SMT) and is a member of the school’s Senior Leadership Team (SLT).
+She holds the National SENCO Award and is a member of the school’s Senior Leadership Team (SLT).
 To make an appointment to see Mrs Harding please contact the school office.

 School Accessibility Plan: details of existing facilities and planned facilities

-The school development plan incorporates points on the Accessibility Plan and this ensures that accessibility is a constant part of the short and long term development plans of the school.
-Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SEN teacher.
+Children with particular physical needs joining Lawford are assessed by specialist teachers in consultation with the SENCo.
 The classroom/school environment is then adapted accordingly to promote accessibility as part of a care plan.

 The latest Accessibility Plan is available on the Policies page of our website.